-Apple downplays processor flaws across all Mac, iOS, TV, and Watch devices
+Apple downplays processor flaws across all Mac, iOS, and tvOS devices (Updated)

 Unfortunately, there are tens if not hundreds of millions of older Apple devices in the marketplace that can’t run Apple’s latest operating systems and browsers, and it’s unclear what Apple will do to secure them.
 Intel drew a clear line in its announcement, providing timetables for protection of processors five years old or newer; ARM offered patches across Cortex processors regardless of age.
 Apple’s silence on this question isn’t exactly reassuring — will older Apple products receive security patches?

-Additionally, the risk to Apple Watches and tvOS devices remains somewhat ambiguous.
-Apple explicitly says that the Apple Watch isn’t affected by the Meltdown vulnerability but leaves open the prospect that it could be affected by Spectre.
-Since Apple is addressing Spectre with Safari patches on macOS and iOS, but neither the Apple Watch nor Apple TVs have a Safari app, the solution there isn’t clear.
-It appears Apple may patch tvOS and watchOS to address Spectre.
+Additionally, the risk to tvOS devices remains somewhat ambiguous.
+Since Apple is addressing Spectre with Safari patches on macOS and iOS, but Apple TVs don’t have a Safari app, the solution there isn’t clear.
+It appears Apple will patch tvOS itself to address Spectre.

 If there’s any silver lining in Apple’s announcement, it’s that performance impacts to Macs and iOS devices are said to be non-existent or small.
 Apple notes that benchmarks show “no measurable reduction” in macOS or iOS performance after the Meltdown patch and that upcoming Safari patches will have either “no measurable impact” or “an impact of less than 2.5 percent,” depending on the benchmark.
 But again, nothing is said about the Apple Watch and Apple TV, both of which historically suffered from sluggish performance before receiving processor upgrades.